Verteiron/IonCannon/README.md

 ## Credits

-Credits to Blast Lord on Steam for the original request.
+Thanks to Blast Lord on Steam for the original request.

 Many thanks to [cubicApocalypse](http://freesound.org/people/cubicApocalypse/) on freesound.org for the following audio:

-[x_explosion.wav](http://freesound.org/people/cubicApocalypse/sounds/256658/) - modified slightly to remove the double explosion.
+* [x_explosion.wav](http://freesound.org/people/cubicApocalypse/sounds/256658/) - modified slightly to remove the double explosion.
 Original sound is copyrighted by [cubicApocalypse](http://freesound.org/people/cubicApocalypse/) and is licensed under CC BY 3.0.